aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

   availability zones have been looked up).
   * `availabilityZones`: only the specific subnets from the selected subnet groups that are in the given availability zones will be returned.
+  * `containsIPv4Addr`: only the specific subnets from the selected subnet groups that contain any of the provided IPv4 addresses will be returned.
   * `onePerAz`: per availability zone, a maximum of one subnet will be returned (Useful for resource types that do not allow creating two ENIs in the same availability zone).